 This blood-curdling execution saw the prisoner hanged by the neck but then cut down from the gallows, still alive, to have their blood and guts removed before their very eyes.
 The struggling prisoner, still alive, was then sliced into quarters.
 Usually the dead man’s head was displayed at the city gates, as a warning to all others.

 By 1695 the Greys, as lords of Chillingham and major powers in the land had acquired the title of Earls of Tankerville.
 But there was no son to inherit the title in 1701.
 Lady Mary Grey married Charles Bennet (who was then Baron Ossulston), and the title was revived for him.

 During the 20th century the fortunes of the Tankervilles declined and the estate was progressively sold off.
 In the 1980s the Castle reacquired the Grey connection, when Sir Humphry Wakefield, whose wife is a Grey by descent, bought the Castle.

-That the Chillingham Wild Cattle survived the 20th century is mainly due to the 8th Earl of Tankerville, his widow Violet, Dowager Countess of Tankerville and their son, the Hon.
+When the 7th Earl died in 1931, the Tankerville estates were in a poor financial state.
+That the Chillingham Wild Cattle survived the 20th century is mainly due to Charles Bennet the 8th Earl, his wife Violet, Dowager Countess of Tankerville and their son, the Hon.
 Ian Bennet.
-The Earl set up the Chillingham Wild Cattle Association and the direct family connection lasted until the Dowager Countess died in 2003.
-By the 1980s it was impossible to remain self-sufficient and generous help from the Knott Trust, the Northern Rock Foundation, the Duke of Northumberland and many other trusts and individuals enabled the Park and the Wild Cattle to be combined under the ownership of the Association.
+The Earl set up the Chillingham Wild Cattle Association and the direct family connection lasted until the Dowager Countess, who carried on a very active engagement with the CWCA, died in 2003 ending three hundred years of the Bennet’s association with the Wild Cattle.